Xetera/notes/notes/american_gov/chapter16.md

 Each year about 80 cases are heart by the Supreme Court.
 The Supreme Court session always starts the first Monday in October and lasts usually through end of June.

-## <span class="fas fa-star icon"></span> Final Question
+## <Icons-Bomb/> Final Question

-> [!DANGER]
-> Discuss how the Supreme Court works on a case.
+Discuss how the Supreme Court works on a case.
 Please discuss the two ways a case gets to the Supreme Court, what takes place while the Court is hearing the case, how the vote is taken, and finally the different types of opinions the Court may publish.
 Also discuss what "setting precedent" and "state decisis" mean.

 ### Original Jurisdiction
 Court *must* hear original jurisdictions because there's no other court for them.